odigos-io/odigos/tests/e2e/README.md

 These tests are installing multiple microservices, instrument with Odigos, generate traffic, and validate the results.

 ## Tools
-- [Kubernetes In Docker (KinD)](https://kind.sigs.k8s.io/) - a tool for running local Kubernetes clusters using Docker container “nodes”.
+- [Kubernetes In Docker (Kind)](https://kind.sigs.k8s.io/) - a tool for running local Kubernetes clusters using Docker container “nodes”.
 - [Chainsaw](https://kyverno.github.io/chainsaw/) - To orchestrate the different Kubernetes actions.
 - [Tempo](https://github.com/grafana/tempo) - Distributed tracing backend.
 Chosen due to its query language that allows for easy querying of traces.

 ## Running e2e locally
 To run the end-to-end tests you need to have the following:
 - kubectl configured to a fresh Kubernetes cluster.
-For local development, you can use KinD but also managed clusters like EKS should work.
+For local development, you can use Kind but also managed clusters like EKS should work.
 - yq and jq installed.
 You can install it via:
 ```bash
 brew install yq